-Credit Value: 4

-GLH: 27

-Assessment This unit will be assessed by assignment
+Credit Value: 4 GLH: 27 Assessment Requirements: This unit will be assessed by an externally set and locally marked assignment.

-Requirements:

 Aim: The aim of this unit is to enable the learner to gain an understanding of the principles of criminal law.
 The learner will develop the necessary knowledge and skills to be able to identify the constituent parts of a crime and the basis of criminal culpability.